cchingtong/project_spring/README.md

 ### **How to Use**

-To use the car rental system, follow these steps:
+To use the vehicles rental system, follow these steps:

-1. Visit the car rental company's website and create an account, if you don't already have one.
+1. Visit the vehicles rental company's website and create an account, if you don't already have one.
 2. Complete the verification.
-3. Browse available cars and select the one you want to rent.
+3. Browse available vehicles and select the one you want to rent.
 4. Choose the rental dates and times.
 5. Provide your personal and payment details to complete the reservation.
 6. Receive a confirmation email with your reservation details.